sjorsmallon/mallib/readme.md

 refactor the namespaces to some sort of init -> alloc pattern. (alloc can be called in init, but just that that is the regular pattern).

-switch to the custom allocator for trying new stuff out.
+## switch to the custom allocator for trying new stuff out.

-implement font waving up and down.
+## implement font waving up and down when selected.

-## include IMGUI
-We want to use IMGUI as some sort of debugging UI menu.
-IMGUI extension: allow IMGUI to run as detached window.

 # longlist TODO

 ## Graphics manager